Family leave - 1.8.2022 alkaen

-Under the Employment Contracts Act, employees are entitled to take leave from work for the period in which they receive a maternity, special maternity, paternity or parental allowance.
+According to the Employment Contracts Act, employees are entitled to take leave from work for the period in which they receive a pregnancy, special pregnancy or parental allowance.
 The purpose of family leave is almost always to care for the employee’s own child.
 However, family leave is also allowed for compelling family reasons, which means that the immediate presence of the employee is necessary because of an unforeseeable event suffered by their family.

 Family leave may be taken by parents who live in the same household as the child.
 A parent of a child who does not live in the same household as the child is entitled to temporary child-care leave.

-- takes maternity, special maternity, paternity or parental leave,
+- takes pregnancy, special pregnancy or parental leave

 - takes child-care leave,